 and now we’re dancing and all call out

-which older films had taught us to love.
+which classic films had taught us to love.

 Things swim before my eyes, and I too